 Offer Great Customer Service to Your Loyal Customers

 One of the things you can do is have your business offer the best customer service.
 Be there when they call and respond to them quickly.
-Do what you say you will do and set the expectations too high.
-Over-deliver on what your customers will expect.
+Do what you say you will do and do not set expectations too high.
+Over-deliver what your customers will expect.

 Furthermore, admit when you make a mistake and make it up to your customers as soon as possible.
 Shower them with love and they will continue to do business with your small business for years to come.